EclipseStudiosMC/tpa/README.md

   </summary>
   <p>

-#### Q: It says I must be playing with someone else and I am!
+#### Q: It doesn't work!

-A: If that is your case, that means that it didn't recognized all online players correctly, to fix this just do `/reload` and it should work again.
+A: To fix most issues run `/function tpa:manual_reset`, that will manually reset everything.
 If it still doesn't work contact us through our [discord server](https://discord.gg/4pYjW9btNc).

 #### Q: Does this datapack work on older/newer versions?